We Are Gathered Here Together

 In loving memory of my family…

-My grandfather,
+My grandfather

-he ordered black coffee,
+ordered black coffee,

 steak and potatoes,

-and always leaving room for dessert
+and left room for dessert

-at buffets on the other side of town
+at buffets on the other side of town.

-A routine meal
+A routine meal,

-to this day
+to this day,

-is remembered
+remembered

-as my favorite meals with him
+as my favorite meals with him.

-My Dad loved on his Alaskan crab legs
+My dad loved Alaskan crab legs,

-with a side of melted butter
+with a side of melted butter,

-While Mom ordered chicken
+while Mom ordered chicken

-at a seafood restaurant
+at a seafood restaurant.

-She never offered to pay
+She never offered to pay,

 while Auntie told us,

-she should say ‘Thanks’’
+she should say ‘Thanks.’”

-A routine meal
+A routine occasion,

-that to this day
+to this day,

-is remembered
+remembered

-as our family meals together
+as our family meals together.

 as our family rushed off to Sunday service.

-Is the calendar right?
+but was the calendar right?
 Always arriving late,

 we discreetly sneaked into the pews.